City of Laconia Parks & Recreation Department

 Stewart Park (2 acres)

-To get there: Lakeport square to North Main Street beside the Library
+To get there: Lakeport square to Belmont town line.

-To get there: South Main Street past Dunkin Donuts on right before Route 107, 22 Champlin Street;.
-There is a playground and picnic facilities and two basketball courts walking trail, pickleball court, hopscotch and 4 square.
+There is a playground and picnic facilities along with a water station, two basketball courts, walking trail, pickleball court, hopscotch and 4 square.

 Elm Street School (4 acres):